ARCCA/intro_singularity/_episodes/04-singularity-images.md

 ~~~
 {: .output}

-> ## Using `singularity run` from within the Docker container
+> ## Using `singularity run` from within a Docker container
 >
-> It is strongly recommended that you don't use the Docker container for running Singularity images, only for creating then, since the Singularity command runs within the container as the root user.
+> It is strongly recommended that you don't use a Docker container for running Singularity images, only for creating then, since the Singularity command runs within the container as the root user.
 >
 > However, for the purposes of this simple example, if you are trying to run the container using the `singularity` command from within the Docker container, it is likely that you will get an error relating to `/etc/localtime` similar to the following:
 >